r57zone/Half-Life-Alyx-novr/README.md

-Numpad 3 | Actions of some items | Right Controller Grip "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Part 5: North Star) | fixing left controller in space Backspace | Health and ammo display | Left controller rotation ";" | Movement of the left controller forward (for throwing objects) | Movement of the left controller forward Delete and End | Enabling and disabling aiming mode (also disabled when the right and middle mouse buttons are clicked) | Moving controllers in front of the face
+Numpad 3 | Actions of some items | Right Controller Grip "?" | Using a first aid kit syringe, use after pressing "Enter" | Rotate and move to the right side of the left controller "\|" | Using a backpack, use with the Right Shift | Moving the left controller over the left side "'" | Fixing left controller in place (Chapter 5: North Star) | fixing left controller in space Backspace | Health and ammo display | Left controller rotation ";" | Movement of the left controller forward (for throwing objects) | Movement of the left controller forward Delete and End | Enabling and disabling aiming mode (also disabled when the right and middle mouse buttons are clicked) | Moving controllers in front of the face
-PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height
+PageUP | Move up | Moving controllers and heads up PageDown | Move down | Move controllers and heads down Numpad - | Reset move down and up | Return to position before moving "{" | Moving the left controller up, in the movement mode of the left controller (right mouse button) | Move left controller up in height
 "}" | Moving the left controller down, in the movement mode of the left controller (right mouse button) | Move the left controller down in height
 Insert and Home | The movement of the controller forward and backward | The movement of the controller forward and backward "U", "J", "H", "K" | Controllers rotation (use only for certain moments necessary in the game - part 5: North Star), reset after use | Rotation of both controllers
-"Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation
+"Y" | Reset controllers rotation with the buttons above | Return controllers to state before rotation "P" | Cover mouth (Chapter 7: Jeff) | Moving the controller in front of the head

 ## Saves or workarounds for problem areas
 Share via ["issues"](https://github.com/r57zone/Half-Life-Alyx-novr/issues) problem areas, methods for solving them and saves.
 Saves can be placed in ["issues"](https://github.com/r57zone/Half-Life-Alyx-novr/issues) with the prefix "[Save]" Level name and screenshot, also can add label - "Saves".